esetweb/mosaico-backend/_README.md

 # Mosaico - Responsive Email Template Editor

-Mosaico is a JavaScript library (or maybe a single page application) supporting the editing of email templates.
+Mosaico is a a JavaScript library (or maybe a single page application) supporting the editing of email templates.
 The great thing is that Mosaico itself does not define what you can edit or what styles you can change: this is defined by the template.
 This makes Mosaico very flexible.

 ![Mosaico Screenshot](res/img/screenshot.png)